11ty/11ty-website/src/docs/shortcodes.md

 ## Paired Shortcodes

 The shortcodes we saw above were nice, I suppose.
 But really, they are not all that different from a filter.
-The real ultimate power of Shortcodes comes when they are Paired.
+The real ultimate power of Shortcodes comes when they are paired.
 Paired Shortcodes have a start and end tag—and allow you to nest other template content inside!

 {% codetitle "Liquid, Nunjucks", "Syntax" %}